Homeschool Program for Auditory Processing Disorder

 Is It Auditory Processing?

-While every student presents differently — due to differing IQs, personality traits, prior interventions, educational experience, and a host of other factors — many reading and learning difficulties are caused by the same problem, namely, an inability to process language efficiently.
+While students present differently — due to differing IQs, personality traits, prior interventions, educational experience, and a host of other factors — many reading and learning difficulties are caused by the same problem, namely, an inability to process language efficiently.
 This is most easily seen in:

 - Weak listening comprehension.
 An inability to follow multi-step instruction and/or to follow the teacher in class and/or to deal comfortably with background noise and/or an exhausting school day.